AndyShiue/Ende-readme/README.md

 Arguments in normal mode cannot be inferred and cannot be dependent on obviously.
 Arguments in an argument list can only be dependent on arguments in previous argument lists.

-The last argument in a list of arguments in pi mode can also be `variadic`.
+The last argument in a list of arguments in pi mode can also be `dyn`.

 Existential types as an example of pi-types: